General Health Screening and OFA Procedure Questions

 The OFA website is updated nightly.
-Results load to the website one to two days after the evaluation is complete and the OFA report is generated.
+Results load to the website approximately 1 week after the evaluation is complete and the OFA report is printed.

-No. Information is not uploaded to the website until the evaluation has been completed and reports generated.
+No. Information is not uploaded to the website until the evaluation has been completed and reports mailed.

 The current OFA fees went into effect on January 1, 2022.
-However, many clinics may still be using old application forms with the outdated fees or you may have downloaded forms from dates prior to 2022.
+You may be using an outdated application form.
 It should be noted that although an outstanding balance will not hold up the evaluation process, no results will be released and no final reports will be mailed until the fees are paid in full.

 Certification Code FAQs